ehubbell/gitty/README.md

 ## Quick Start
-- `npm i -g @playbooks-xyz/transfer`
+- `npm install -g @playbooks-xyz/transfer`
-- `playbooks-transfer <repo_url>`
+- `transfer <repo_url>`
+- `transfer <repo_url> --directory ~/playgrounds/repo-name`
-- `playbooks-transfer <repo_url> --directory ~/repos`
+- `transfer <repo_url> --directory ~/playgrounds/repo-name --clone ehubbell`

 ## Description
-The commands above will install `playbooks-transfer` to your local machine and make the `transfer` command globally available.
+The commands above will install the SDK to your local machine and make the `transfer` command globally available.
-You can then download any public Github repository or subdirectory per the quick start instructions.
+You can then download any Github repository or subdirectory (you have access to) per the quick start instructions.

 ## How it works